 (3) If you are convinced that the government has proved all of these elements, say so by returning a guilty verdict on this charge.
 If you have a reasonable doubt about any one of these elements, then you must find the defendant not guilty of this charge.

 This instruction covers dispensing or distributing a controlled substance by a practitioner; if the defendant is not a practitioner, use Inst.
-14.02A Distribution of a Controlled Substance.
+14.02A or 14.02B.